-HSBC said today, May 14 that it has performed the world’s first trade finance deal using one blockchain system instead of multiple platforms.
-This is a remarkable step on the way to better the efficiency of the blockchain technology in international trade.
+HSBC said today, May 14, that it had performed the world’s first trade finance deal using one blockchain system instead of multiple platforms.
+This is a remarkable step on the way to better the efficiency of blockchain technology in international trade.

-The deal was completed last week by HSBC with Dutch bank ING for Cargill.
+HSBC completed the deal last week with Dutch bank ING for Cargill.
 It included a shipment of soybeans from Argentina to Malaysia via Cargill’s subsidiaries in Geneva and Singapore.

 Blockchain technology has the potential to reduce fraudulence in LoC (letters of credit) and other transactions.
 It can as well shorten the number of steps in financial procedures, making things simpler and faster for the banking industry.

 LoCs are a widely used financial process between importers and exporters, ensuring transactions worth over $2 trillion.
-However, the procedure includes a long paper trail and takes five to ten days for exchanging documentation.
+However, the procedure includes a long paper trail and takes five to ten days to exchange documentation.

-Referring to a study of the United Nations, HSBC said that using blockchain and transforming all trade-related paperworks into the electronic format can cut the time by up to 44%, and expense by up to 31%, in exporting goods.
+Referring to a study by the United Nations, HSBC said that using blockchain and transforming all trade-related paperwork into the electronic format can cut the time by up to 44% and expenses by up to 31% in exporting goods.

 The reason why letters of credit have persisted is because of two real challenges, the absence of digital infrastructure and the challenge of coordinating multiple parties.
 This platform helps us overcome the first and I think the technology and everyone focussed on it gives us the impetus to go after the second now with hopefully much better results than we have seen in the past. – Vivek Ramachandran, global head of innovation and growth at HSBC’s commercial banking unit